-OVERVIEW: While not a foundation, the Chevron’s philanthropic giving emphasizes education as a priority, in particular for reform and increasing school standards, professional development, and hands-on learning.
+OVERVIEW: While not a foundation, the Chevron Corporation’s philanthropy prioritizes education, particularly school standards reform, professional development, and hands-on learning.

-IP TAKE: Chevron is similar to other large corporations giving to STEM in that it prefers to form partnerships with a small number of bold flagship programs.
-But it does have a couple of mechanisms to support K-12 schools and universities at smaller levels.
+IP TAKE: Chevron’s STEM funding is similar to other large corporations in that it prefers to form partnerships with a small number of bold flagship programs.
+However, it features a few programs that support K-12 schools and universities at smaller levels.

-PROFILE: Inspired by the widely reported shortage of American graduates prepared for technical jobs, Chevron has committed millions to education, with STEM a major focus.
-Chevron’s funding involves implementing new standards for STEM K-12 education, professional development for instructors, and informal education that emphasizes hands-on learning.
+PROFILE: Inspired by the widely reported shortage of American graduates prepared for technical jobs, Chevron commits millions to education, STEM education in particular.
+Chevron’s funding prioritizes new standards implementation for STEM K-12 education, professional development for instructors, and informal education that emphasizes hands-on learning.

-While some corporate giving programs give mostly medium-sized grants serving their communities, Chevron tends to find a handful of larger programs they can get behind as branded partnerships.
-To get a broader sense of what Chevron’s biggest partners are doing, explore its Partners and Programs page.
+While some corporate grantmaking programs mostly support their communities through medium-sized grants, Chevron prefers larger programs they can fund as branded partnerships.
+New grantseekers can explore Chevron’s Partners and Programs page to get a broader sense of what its biggest partners are doing.

-Ultimately, aside from the university program and Fuel Your School, corporate giving is fairly roped off.
+Ultimately, aside from the university program and Fuel Your School, corporate giving is fairly selective.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)